 California fire approaches Lake Tahoe after mass evacuation

 SOUTH LAKE TAHOE, Calif.
-(AP) — A ferocious wildfire approached Lake Tahoe just hours after roads were clogged with fleeing cars when the entire California resort city of South Lake Tahoe was ordered to evacuate and communities just across the state line in Nevada were warned to get ready to leave.
+(AP) — A ferocious wildfire swept toward Lake Tahoe on Tuesday just hours after roads were clogged with fleeing cars when the entire California resort city of South Lake Tahoe was ordered to evacuate and communities just across the state line in Nevada were warned to get ready to leave.

-The popular vacation haven normally filled with tens of thousands of summer tourists was emptied out Monday as the massive Caldor Fire expanded to the north and south.
+The popular vacation haven normally filled with tens of thousands of summer tourists emptied out Monday as the massive Caldor Fire rapidly expanded.
 Vehicles loaded with bikes and camping gear and hauling boats were in gridlock traffic, stalled in hazy, brown air that smelled like a campfire.
 Police and other emergency vehicles whizzed by.

-“It’s more out of control than I thought,” evacuee Glen Naasz said of the fire that by late Monday had crossed state highways 50 and 89 and burned mountain cabins as it churned down slopes into the Tahoe Basin.
+“It’s more out of control than I thought,” evacuee Glen Naasz said of the fire that by late Monday had been pushed by strong winds across California highways 50 and 89, burning mountain cabins as it swept down slopes into the Tahoe Basin.

-Additional strike teams arrived just after dark and many of the new firefighters were immediately dispatched to protect homes in the Christmas Valley area about 10 miles (16 kilometers) south of the city, said fire spokesman Dominic Polito.
+More firefighters arrived just after dark Monday and many were dispatched to protect homes in the Christmas Valley area about 10 miles (16 kilometers) from South Lake Tahoe.

-“We’re flooding the area with resources,” he said.
-“Wherever there are structures, there are firefighters on the ground.”
+“There is a massive amount of resources ordered and they are all for structure protection,” fire spokesman Dominic Polito said early Tuesday.

+Thick smoke prevented air firefighting operations periodically last week.
+But since then, 23 helicopters and three airtankers dumped thousands of gallons of water and retardant on the fire, Polito said.

 Ken Breslin was stuck in bumper-to-bumper traffic less than a mile (1.6 kilometers) from his home in the city of 22,000, with only a quarter-tank of gas in his Ford Escape.
 His son begged him to leave Sunday night, but he shrugged him off, certain that if an evacuation order came, it would be later in the week.